ostroproject/ostro-os/doc/howtos/building-images.rst

    image using :command:`bitbake`. (additional build target options are explained in the sections below.) ::

-   $ bitbake ostro-image-noswupd
+   $ bitbake -k ostro-image-noswupd

    Depending on the number of processors and cores, the amount of RAM, the speed of the internet connection and other factors, the build process could take several hours the first time you run it.
+The ``-k`` option tells bitbake to continue as far as possible after finding an error (instead of stopping at the first error).
    It will download and compile all the source code needed to create the binary image, including the Linux kernel, compiler tools, upstream components and Ostro OS-specific patches.
 (If you haven't done so yet, this might be a good time to read through